 There are quite a few little communities in the region around Port Macquarie, but I just want to make special mention of a couple of them.

 The first is Wauchope, a charming town on the Hastings River.
-Traditionally, it’s economy was based on the timber industry, which is why you’ll find a theme park here called Timbertown – based on the logging heritage.
+Traditionally, its economy was based on the timber industry, which is why you’ll find a theme park here called Timbertown – based on the logging heritage.

 But Wauchope, being based in the hinterland, is also a good jumping-off point to explore the national parks around it – many of which are part of the Gondwana Rainforests World Heritage Site.